Funeral Guide is about being prepared

 Funeral Guide is a resource of FREE tools and information to help prepare for and deal with death.
-In order to make important decisions with a clear head and help ease the burden on our families when the time comes, we encourage everyone to talk about death and prepare for the event long before we expect it.
+We encourage everyone to talk about death and prepare for the event long before we expect it in order to make important decisions with a clear head.
+Being prepared helps ease the burden on our families when the time comes.

 Funeral Guide has two main goals: